 Cubital tunnel syndrome is a nerve-related condition that can cause pain throughout the arm, hand, and fingers.
-While cubital tunnel syndrome is uncomfortable, it can be successfully treated with cubital tunnel release.
+While it is uncomfortable, it can be successfully treated with cubital tunnel release.

 What Is Cubital Tunnel Syndrome?

 Cubital tunnel syndrome affects the ulnar nerve, which runs through the cubital tunnel and is often called the “funny bone nerve.”
-The cubital tunnel is a tube of bone, muscle, and ligament located in the elbow.
-When the cubital tunnel is damaged or the ulnar nerve is compressed, it causes swelling and discomfort in the elbow, forearm, hand, and fingers.
+The tunnel is a tube of bone, muscle, and ligament located in the elbow.
+When it is damaged or the ulnar nerve is compressed, it causes swelling and discomfort in the elbow, forearm, hand, and fingers.

 What Causes Cubital Tunnel Syndrome?

 A variety of factors can lead to the development of cubital tunnel syndrome, such as:

 - Injury to the elbow area, such as a fracture or dislocation